-6.2.1 Study Area
+2. Study Area

-The direct and indirect impacts have been considered with reference to the following study area extents (as shown in Diagram 6.2):
+The direct and indirect impacts have been considered with reference to the following study area extents (as shown in Diagram 2.1):

-- Direct Study Area The Proposed Scheme (i.e. the transport network within the red line boundary); and - Indirect Study Area This is the area of influence the Proposed Scheme has on changing traffic volumes above a defined threshold with reference to TII's Traffic and Transport Assessment Guidelines (May 2014) (see Section 6.4.5.4.6 for further details on the threshold applied in relation to traffic volume changes used in the definition of the indirect study area).
+- Direct Study Area The Proposed Scheme (i.e. the transport network within the red line boundary the boundary of the physical works of the scheme); and - Indirect Study Area This is the area of influence the Proposed Scheme has on changing traffic volumes above a defined threshold with reference to TII's Traffic and Transport Assessment Guidelines (May 2014) (see Section 6.1.5.4.6 for further details on the threshold applied in relation to traffic volume changes used in the definition of the indirect study area).

-Diagram 6.2: Proposed Scheme Direct & Indirect Study Area
+Diagram 2.1: Proposed Scheme Indirect Study Area